UK

 Government benefits & financial support (UK)

-After a death in the UK, meaningful financial help may be available — most commonly through Bereavement Support Payment, changes to State Pension / Pension Credit, low-income support such as Universal Credit, help with funeral costs, and family/tax changes through HMRC.
-This page focuses on what can be paid, how to qualify quickly, and the best order to act.
+After a death in the UK, financial help may be available — commonly through Bereavement Support Payment, changes to State Pension / Pension Credit, low-income support such as Universal Credit, help with funeral costs, and tax/household updates through HMRC.
+This page is benefits-first: what can be paid, who it’s for, and the best order to act.

 If you’re overwhelmed (do these 3 things first)

-- Use GOV.UK “after a death” + Tell Us Once (where available) to reduce admin: gov.uk — After a death
+- Use GOV.UK “after a death” and Tell Us Once (where available): gov.uk — After a death

-- If you were a spouse/civil partner, check/claim Bereavement Support Payment quickly (timing can affect what you receive): gov.uk — BSP
+- If you were a spouse/civil partner, check Bereavement Support Payment quickly (timing matters): gov.uk — BSP

 Key idea (this prevents missed money)

-- Tell Us Once reduces admin — but it does not replace applications you still need to submit.
+- Tell Us Once reduces admin — but it does not replace claims you still need to submit.

 Start here (best order for benefits)